dxrgrabowski/dxrgrabowski.github.io/source/_drafts/3-tiniest-elf.md

    00
    01     .text
 ```
-We see two Memory segments typed LOAD which are intended to be loaded to memory once memory is allocated for them.
+We see two memory segments typed LOAD, which are intended to be loaded into memory once memory is allocated for them.

-The first one is <span class="reveal-text" before="0xB0" after="176 bytes"></span> Which mostly holds ELF header which will allow the system to identify that it is an elf file or go to the entry point address and the program header which will be used immediately after to allocate memory space for the segments.
+The first one is <span class="reveal-text" before="0xB0" after="176 bytes"></span>.
+Which mostly holds the ELF header.
+It will allow the system to identify that it is an elf file or go to the entry point address and the program header, which will be used immediately after to allocate memory space for the segments.

-The second is 9 bytes which is .text (code) section mapped to a segment with 2**12 alignment, we can also see that in addition to the R (READ) flag, there is also an E (Execute) which, together with the fact that the Entry point hold its address and Section to Segment mapping confirms that this is the code.
+The second is 9 bytes, which is .text (code) section.
+Mapped to a segment with 2**12 alignment.
+We can also see that in addition to the R (READ) flag, there is also an E (Execute) which, together with the fact that the Entry point holds its address and Section to Segment mapping, confirms that this is the code.

-Segments are mapped with 2**12 tonicity which is a typical 4096 bytes, which is used for paging virtual memory (RAM).
+Segments are mapped with 2**12 tonicity, which is a typical 4096 bytes, which is used for paging virtual memory (RAM).
 It is ideal to choose a value that fits within the page boundaries.
-Even if it is a bit too much memory redundancy to achieve maximum speed.
+Even if there is a bit too much memory redundancy to achieve maximum speed.

 Sections are mapped to segments only for the purpose of loading into memory.
 Sections and their information are more important to the processor itself, they are made to organize code and data.
-The .text (code) section will certainly be used very intensively, i.e. it will be placed as close to the CPU as possible, these will be cache memories, which are often paged by 16 bytes, it could be also 4, 8, or 32, but choosing the value 16, smaller alignment will also mean less memory usage and space savings, the cache memory is valuable and its optimal use is very important.
+The .text (code) section will certainly be used very intensively, i.e. it will be placed as close to the CPU as possible.
+These will be cache memories, which are often paged by 16 bytes.
+It could also be 4, 8, or 32, but picking the value 16 is a typical alignment on x86_64.
+It will also mean less memory usage and space savings.
+The cache memory is valuable, and its optimal use is very significant.
 ### Modifying and removing alignment
-Linker set default alignment to 1000 for segments.
+Linker set the default alignment to 1000 for segments.
 By calling ```ld -z max-page-size=0x1 -s small.o``` we can manipulate this value.
 But still, the best solution would be to get rid of page alignment altogether.
-This will provide us with the ```-n / -nmagic``` option calling it combined with strip ```ld -n -s``` we get such executable (reduced for clarity):
+This will provide us with the ```-n / -nmagic``` option of calling it combined with strip ```ld -n -s``` we get such executable (reduced for clarity):
 ```json
 Section Headers:
   [Nr] Name              Type            Address          Off    Size   ES Flg Lk Inf Al